Samjith888/Keras-retinanet-Training-on-custom-datasets-for-Object-Detection-/README.md

 # Keras-retinanet-Training-on-custom-datasets-for-Object-Detection-

 ## Prerequisites
-Install keras-retinanet.
-It can be done in two ways:

-    By using Fizyr keras-retinanet github repository. https://github.com/fizyr/keras-retinanet (or)
+1. Clone this repository.
-	pip install keras-retinanet
+2. Ensure numpy is installed using pip install numpy --user
+3. In the repository, execute pip install . --user.
+Note that due to inconsistencies with how tensorflow should be installed, this package does not define a dependency on tensorflow as it will try to install that (which at least on Arch Linux results in an incorrect installation).
+Please make sure tensorflow is installed as per your systems requirements.
+4. Alternatively, you can run the code directly from the cloned repository, however you need to run python setup.py build_ext --inplace to compile Cython code first.
+5. Optionally, install pycocotools if you want to train / test on the MS COCO dataset by running pip install --user git+https://github.com/cocodataset/cocoapi.git#subdirectory=PythonAPI.

-Note : Make sure that tensorflow is installed in the machine (tensorflow version < 2.0)
+  Note : Make sure that tensorflow is installed on the machine (tensorflow version < 2.0)
        ,python <=3.7

 ## Prepare Data for training